eclipse-kuksa/kuksa-hardware/sw_doc/configure_raspberryos.md

 lsusb
 ```

 This shoudl work with any Linux supported cellular card.
-We had succes with a [Sierra Wireless EM7455](https://www.sierrawireless.com/iot-solutions/products/em7455/).
+We had success with a [Sierra Wireless EM7455](https://www.sierrawireless.com/iot-solutions/products/em7455/).

 ## Fan control
 CANOPi offers a dedicated switchable power connection to operate a fan.
 The connection can be configured to supply either a 12V or a 5V voltage at a maximum current of 115mA (default is 12V).

 Type